Seravo/wordpress/README.md

 Add RPMFusion repositories.
 See  [RpmFusion](http://rpmfusion.org/).
 Repository is needed for Virtualbox.

-Clone the wordpress Git repo.
+Clone the wordpress Git repo and run following commands:

 ```
 sudo yum update